AnuragTaparia/Cisco-CCNA-200-301/CCNA 200-301/08_VLAN/VLAN.md

 - VLANs 1,1002-1005 exist by default and cannot be deleted.
 - An **access port** is a switchport which belongs to a single VLAN, and usually connects to end hosts like PCs.
 This type of interface is configured on switch ports that are connected to end devices such as workstations, printers, or access point
 - Switchports which carry multiple VLANs are called **trunk ports**.
+- By default all VLAN are allowed on trunk port

 ---
 ---